Kullback-Leibler Consistency of $p$-dimensional P\'olya Tree Posteriors and Differential Entropy Estimation: Main results

 To the best of our knowledge, this is the first explicit estimator of differential entropy based on a full Bayesian Nonparametric posterior.
-Earlier Bayesian differential entropy methods considered finite alphabets or truncated priors \citep{nsb}.
-Theorem 3 holds for both finite and infinite alphabets, and also in arbitrary dimensions and sample spaces.
+Earlier Bayesian differential entropy methods considered finite alphabets or truncated priors \citep{nsb, castillo_bernsteinvon_2015}.

-The conditions of Theorem 3 are also weaker than usual.
-We divide differential entropy estimation methods into whether they are based on nearest neighborhoods, plug-in estimators, or sample-spacings.
-Nearest neighborhood methods usually require mild tail conditions.
-Plug-in estimators usually require Assumption III, which is much stronger than Assumption II.
-Sample-spacings methods require fewer conditions but work on less general sample spaces.